OUR INVESTMENT IN RAIL

 It is also outside the suburban railway network of Madrid, which will avoid it being limited by capacity constraints caused by metropolitan passenger traffic.
 This will mean notable savings in time and cost in terms of transport services and greater efficiency with respect to the infrastructures used for goods transport.

-All of the above will allow goods stored in Puerto Centro to reach anywhere in the world through Port Tarragona and vice versa.
+All of the above will allow goods stored in Guadalajara Intermodal Terminal to reach anywhere in the world through Port Tarragona and vice versa.

 Anticipated investment and deadlines

 The execution of the first phase of the container storage yard.